 I’ve been interested in photo collages for years.
 Those who know me well have likely seen my Many Faces from a few years ago (pictured above), which was inspired by some improv classes I was taking at the time.
 It was fun to put together, but also very time-consuming.
 A couple months ago I realized it would be fun to turn the concept into an app that could help quickly and easily make ManyFace-esque collages.
 I’m happy to say that the app has launched in the app store today.
 For a bit more info on the app you can also visit the website.
 Please check it out, and if you like it, share your ManyFaces on twitter or facebook.

-AboutI'm a Tow Fellow at the Columbia University Journalism School working on applications of data and computational journalism.
+AboutI'm an Assistant Professor at the University of Maryland, College Park College of Journalism.
+I study computational and data journalism with an emphasis on algorithmic accountability, narrative data visualization, and social computing in the news.
 I'm also a consultant specializing in research, design, and development for computational media applications.
-Areas of expertise include data visualization, social computing, and news.
 Find me on Twitter: @ndiakopoulos

 - Diversity in the Robot Reporter Newsroom